Key Quote

 d/DEAF IDENTITY & CULTURE

 Raymond Antrobus is a d/Deaf British-Jamaican poet.
 The lowercase 'd' in 'd/Deaf' distinguishes between the audiological condition (deaf) and the cultural identity (Deaf).
 Antrobus explores how the world is designed for hearing people, creating unnecessary barriers for those who experience sound differently.
-His work challenges the medical model of disability, which treats deafness as a deficit to be cured, and instead embraces the social model, which locates the problem in society's failure to accommodate difference.
+His work challenges the medical model of disability, which treats deafness as a deficit to be cured, and instead embraces the social modelsocial model — The view that disability is caused by societal barriers, not individual impairment, which locates the problem in society's failure to accommodate difference.

 MĀORI CULTURAL KNOWLEDGE

 The Zealandia forest in New Zealand is a predator-free sanctuary where native birds thrive.
 The Māori woman who teaches the speaker bird calls represents indigenous knowledge — a way of understanding the natural world that Western culture has largely forgotten.
-Antrobus positions this indigenous knowledge as a form of accessibility: it opens up the natural world in ways that do not depend on conventional hearing, suggesting that the most inclusive forms of communication are also the oldest.
+Antrobus positions this indigenous knowledge as a form of accessibilityaccessibility — The quality of being easy to reach, enter, or use by all people: it opens up the natural world in ways that do not depend on conventional hearing, suggesting that the most inclusive forms of communication are also the oldest.

 Key Words